January 13, 2020

 Engage

-Contextually-relevant communications will help you stand out with your prospects at this stage.
-Instead of blasting prospects with every piece of content your team creates, nurture them with content and information related to what they’ve indicated interests them.
+Personalized and contextually-relevant communications will help you stand out with your prospects at this stage.
+Rather than flooding prospects with every piece of content your team creates, provide them with content and information that caters to their interests.

 Delight